iKostanOrg/codewars/README.md

 Install from [Scoop](https://scoop.sh/#/):

 1. Make sure Scoop is installed.
 See [the installation instructions on GitHub](https://github.com/ScoopInstaller/Install#readme).
-2. Make sure `Java version 8 or above` installed, and its directory is specified in the `JAVA_HOME` environment variable.
+2. Make sure `Java version 8 or higher` installed, and its directory is specified in the `JAVA_HOME` environment variable.
 3. In a terminal, run this command: `scoop install allure`
 4. Run this command to see if it reports the latest version: `allure --version`